iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ## Training Your IDC Model On Intel® AI DevCloud

-Ensure that you have reduced the dataset to 1000 images per class then upload the files and folders outlined below to AI DevCloud.
+Now you are ready to upload the files and folders outlined below to AI DevCloud.

 ```
 model